Cinque Ports

 The confederation was originally formed for military and trade purposes, but is now entirely ceremonial.
 The ports lie on the western shore of the English Channel, where the crossing to the European continent is narrowest.

+Inhabitants of the Cinque Ports are called Portsmen.

 Origins

 The origins of the confederation are obscure, but are believed to lie in the late Anglo-Saxon period, and specifically in the reign of Edward the Confessor (1042–1066).
-Certain south-east ports were granted the local profits of justice in return for providing ships.
+Certain south-eastern ports were granted the local profits of justice in return for providing ships.
 The ship service of Romney, Dover and Sandwich (but not the confederation itself) is noted in Domesday Book (1086).
 By 1135, the term Cinque Ports had come into use; and in 1155 a royal charter established the ports to maintain ships ready for the Crown in case of need.
 The earliest general charter granting liberties to the ports in common dates from 1260.
 Their liberties are also mentioned in the Magna Carta of 1297 (clause 9).
-The chief obligation laid upon the ports, as a corporate duty, was to provide 57 ships for 15 days' service to the king annually, each port fulfilling a proportion of the whole duty.
+The chief obligation laid on the ports, as a corporate duty, was to provide 57 ships for 15 days' service to the king annually, each port fulfilling a proportion of the whole duty.

 It is sometimes said that the rationale behind the granting of privileges, and their maintenance and extension over several centuries, was the need for the Crown to have a guaranteed supply of men and ships in time of war, and that the Cinque Ports therefore played an important role in the development of the Royal Navy.
 N. A. M. Rodger questions whether the arrangement was ever intended to raise any genuinely effective naval provision, and shows that the Cinque Ports did not contribute to English strength at sea significantly more than other English ports of similar size.
-He argues rather that the original package of privileges may have been granted by Edward the Confessor out of a need to purchase the loyalty of a group of potentially troublesome ports that were of strategic importance to the control of cross-Channel traffic.
-Nevertheless, in the 13th and 14th centuries the ports did play a significant role in the defence of the realm, although their importance declined thereafter.
+He argues rather that the original privileges may have been granted by Edward the Confessor out of a need to purchase the loyalty of a group of potentially troublesome ports that were of strategic importance to the control of cross-Channel traffic.
+Notwithstanding this, in the 13th and 14th centuries the ports did play a significant role in the defence of the realm, although their importance declined thereafter.